 - Have a separate POS computer network for going online, routine e-mail activities and web browsing.
 For maximum security, the POS computers used for the Aloha Back Office system should be isolated from other normal computer access in a separate area.
 POS Data Security and PCI Compliancy must be your top priority for your system handling your customers’ data and your business’ transactions.

-As leaders in the point of sale industry technology, Aloha and Radiant have developed validated data security software completely integrated with all of their POS technology.
+As leaders in the point of sale industry technology, Aloha and NCR have developed validated data security software completely integrated with all of their POS technology.

 Network Security Suite Package